The maras are youth gangs in Central America (especially El Salvador, Guatemala and Honduras).

 The utilization of the name of a broader category in a narrower (less abstract) sense.
 For example, the word ‘animal’ in the broader sense includes all mammals and thus also us human beings.
 But in the marked sense—such as in a sign on the door of grocery story saying “No animals allowed inside”—we human beings are contrasted with (other) animals.
 The sign does not mean that no human beings are allowed in the store!

 Another example, where there is at present social struggle involved which is now leading to changes in how many people talk, is the use of the word ‘men’ to include both male and female human beings (as in the sentence “All men are mortal”).
 No one imagines that this means the speaker thinks that women may not be mortal!
-But in the marked sense, the word ‘men’ refers only to males (as on a door with the sign “Men’s Room”).
+But in the marked sense, the word ‘men’ refers only to males (as with reference to the “Men’s Room” in a restaurant).
 The unmarked senses of many English words (such as man, men, mankind, mailman, fisherman, etc.) are now falling out of favor—because of the long history of male chauvinism in class society.
 While this trend is understandable and reasonable, it is in fact also based on a failure of the public to understand the difference between the marked and unmarked words in these cases.
 And it does sometimes get quite silly and carried away, as with a few feminists (including some men) who insist on spelling ‘woman’ as ‘womyn’.
 I suppose there must be some people who also object to the word ‘humanity’ because of the imagined chauvinist inclusion of the word ‘man’ within it!

 While marking may be systematically misconstrued in a few specific cases like this, it is in general a very important aspect of language (all languages!), and an important means by which we humans think.
 The ability to move in both directions in our thought, towards the more abstract and towards the more specific, are critically important.
 And thus marking (and unmarking) are essential to thinking.